richelbilderbeek/lesson_mermaid/docs/sessions/publishing_graphs.md

     - Learners have practiced with the Mermaid editor
     - Learners have uploaded a Mermaid diagram to a GitHub README.md file

+???- question "For teachers"

+    Lesson plan:

+    - Prior knowledge:
+        - How would you publish your work?
+    - Feedback:
+        - How would you publish your work?

 ## When to use Mermaid?